microsoft/react-native-windows-samples/docs/managing-cpp-deps.md

 title: Managing C++ dependencies
 ---

-Details to consider when consuming a Visual C++ project as a source dependency of your app.
+Details to consider when consuming community modules or other Visual C++ projects.

 ### Details